MiguelAngelGiraldoPolanco/miguelangelgiraldopolanco/README.md

 # 🚀 About Me:

-I'm a Web Developer passionate about creating efficient and scalable applications.
-My main focus is on Laravel, Vue.js, JavaScript, PHP, and MySQL.
+I'm a Software Developer passionate about creating efficient and scalable applications.
+My main focus is on Java, Spring, Vue.js, JavaScript, PHP, and MySQL.
 I am constantly learning new technologies and improving my skills to build better software solutions.

 # 💻 Tech Stack: